gregfelice/inside/roadmap.md

 * DONE I want an org chart that explicitly shows all association types (direct, dotted)
 * DONE I want an org chart for this person, showing supervisors N levels up, and subordinates N levels down
 * DONE I want to select the levels up and down
+* DONE I want to an org chart exported as PDF
+* Works on all browsers
+  * Works on safari (omitting width/height effects svg render)
+  * Works on firefox
+  * Works on chrome
+  * Works on IE 9+
 * I want to select what association types to show
 * I want to print an org chart for a person on one page

-* Works on safari
-* Works on firefox
-* Works on chrome
-* Works on IE 9

-* I want to an org chart exported as PDF

 * I want to select what node & edge label details to show

 ### feature/miscellaneous
-* Add Person Floor, Work Location #
+* DONE Add Person Floor, Work Location #

 ## Upcoming (Release 1.2)